 TIP TWO: Wrap well.
 This can take a few tries to get down, but once you have it, it’s SO easy.
 You simply fold the sides in, then roll from the bottom.
 As you’re rolling from the bottom continue to tuck the sides in at the top.
 This way in the end, it’s all enclosed and nothing leaks out.

 TIP THREE: Grill it before you freeze it!!!
 Over medium heat, use a grill pan or a large skillet with a touch of butter or olive oil and you just want to slightly brown up the top and bottom of the tortilla.
 This makes a HUGE difference to your homemade frozen burritos.
-Your final product, when you reheat it, will be crispier.
+Your final product, when you reheat it in the microwave, will be crispier.
 Start flap/open side down.
 This is a great way to help hold the burrito/wrap together.

 Crispy.
 Delicious.
 Fresh.
 Fast.
 Perfect!